-Parents: Mattias and Mary Montgomery Mounts Birth: 19 September 1806, Lioncoln Co, Kentucky Death: 29 January 1897, San Bernardino, California
+Parents: Mattias and Mary Montgomery Mounts Birth: 19 September 1805, Lincoln Co, Kentucky Death: 29 January 1897, San Bernardino, California

 Celia met her husband, Jefferson Hunt, at a religious revival, marrying in 1823.
 The family joined the Church in 1835, sold their farm, and moved to Missouri, eventually arriving near Nauvoo in 1839.
 The Nease family were neighbors, and when both parents died, three of their children were invited to live with them.
 Celia suggested her husband take 18 year-old Matilda as a plural wife before leaving Nauvoo and Matilda's two youngest siblings became his adopted children.
 Being well organized, the large family were some of the first to reach Council Bluffs.
-The Brigham Young return list suggests the family was not originally planning to accompany Jefferson Hunt, appointed Captain of Company A by Brigham Young, leaving them in the care of Milton Kelley.
-But something changed and the entire family except one married daughter joined Jefferson.
-Their two oldest sons also enlisted.
-Matilda, his second wife, and her two younger siblings were accompanied by an older couple John and Jane Bosco.
-The Hunt group included Jefferson's nephews Milton and Nicholas Kelly with their wives, arriving in Fort Leavenworth about August 7.
+However their oldest daughter initially stayed in Nauvoo and married.
+Jefferson and his two sons enlisted in Company A. The Brigham Young return (Church roster) suggests the family was not originally planning to accompany Jefferson who was appointed Captain of Company A by Brigham Young.
+Jefferson left his family, including Matilda and her two younger siblings, in the care of his nephew, Milton Kelley.
+When word came the family could accompany the Battalion, the family joined them at Fort Leavenworth along with Jefferson's plural wife and an older couple John and Jane Bosco.
+Likely driving the wagon for Celia, Milton and his brother Nicholas with their wives, arrived at Fort Leavenworth on August 7.
 Milton became Hunt's officer servant and Nicholas enlisted as a soldier.